AndyLee51/GitTest/readme.txt

-this is the a test text for git
+this is the a test text for git this is addded in branch b1